nwg-piotr/nwg-shell/README.md

 my favourite WM some new appearance.
 Once I first saw [Zorin](https://zorinos.com), I thought to give users similar freedom of choice.
 Just cherry-pick what fits you best.

+I don't think that "nwg-shell" is the best possible name for the project.
+It's subject to change as soon as someone comes up with a better one.

 ## [nwg-panel](https://github.com/nwg-piotr/nwg-panel)

 Written in python, it's the central point of the project.
 For now it contains 8 modules and 1 plugin written in Go.